alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 title: "Introduction to Doubly Robust Estimation"
 author: "Alex McCreight"
 date: '2023-05-10'
-excerpt: For my causal inference capstone, I simulated data and used an incorrectly specified outcome regression model and correctly specified inverse probablity weighting model to show the robustness of doubly robust estimation (and vice-versa.)
+excerpt: For my causal inference capstone, I simulated data and used an incorrectly specified outcome regression model and a correctly specified inverse probability weighting model to show the robustness of doubly robust estimation (and vice-versa.)
 ---

 # Introduction

-Estimating causal effects from non randomized experiments and observational studies is not an easy task as they are often riddled with confounders that could potentially bias our data and results.
-We could employ methods such as regression and inverse probability weighting to help control for confounding, but their effectiveness depends on correct model specification which is not easy to achieve.
+Estimating causal effects from nonrandomized experiments and observational studies is difficult as they are often riddled with confounders that could potentially bias our data and results.
+We could employ methods such as regression and inverse probability weighting to help control for confounding, but their effectiveness depends on correct model specification, which is not easy to achieve.
 Doubly robust estimation offers a unique advantage in this context, as it combines both of these approaches, providing consistent causal effect estimates even if only one of the two models is correctly specified.
 This robustness makes it an attractive choice for those looking to draw causal inferences from observational data with greater confidence and reliability.

-# Simulate the Data
+# Simulating the Data & Specifying its Casual Structure

 We will generate simulated data to illustrate the limitations of traditional methods in estimating causal effects and demonstrate how the application of doubly robust estimation can effectively address these shortcomings, offering a more reliable approach.
-We will use 10 different simulated data sets and run each model over each data set and take the average of any estimates found to show the properties of the methods used on average.
+We will use ten different simulated data sets and run each model over each data set and take the average of any estimates found to show the properties of the methods used on average.
 This will eliminate some of the variability from the data, thus making the results more robust.

-# Casual Structure

-When creating my outcome variable, I first create two random variables and use those variables to create my treatment variable.
-I then take the product of my initial variables and add 5 times the treatment variable to get my outcome.
+When creating my outcome variable, I first create two random variables, a poisson and normal, and use those variables to create my treatment variable.
+I then take the product of my initial random variables and add five times the treatment variable to get my outcome.
 Thus, `randomVar1` and `randomVar2` affect treatment and outcome, but not each other.
-Additionally, treatment only affect the outcome, and the outcome does not affect anything.
+Additionally, treatment only affects the outcome, and the outcome does not affect anything.

 ```r